callumacrae/lynx.io/articles/socketio-introduction.md

 We'll be using the `client` argument further on in this chapter.

-Another exposed event is to handle messages from the client.
+Another exposed event is for handling messages from the client:

 		io.sockets.on('connection', function(client) {
 			client.on('message', function(message) {